Skip to content

 func (suite *ExampleTestSuite) TestExample2() { ... }

-// Suite runner function (discovered by regular Go queries)
+// Suite runner function (discovered by regular Go queries, but hidden in tree)

 func TestExampleTestSuite(t *testing.T) {